Anti-Masonry: Francoist Spain

 It is claimed that the dictator Miguel Primo de Rivera ordered the abolition of Freemasonry in Spain.
 In September 1928, one of the two Grand Lodges in Spain was closed and approximately two-hundred masons, most notably the Grand Master of the Grand Orient, were imprisoned for allegedly plotting against the government.

 Following the military coup of 1936, many Freemasons trapped in areas under Nationalist control were arrested and summarily killed in the White Terror, along with members of left wing parties and trade unionists.
 It was reported that Masons were tortured, garroted, shot, and murdered by organized death squads in every town in Spain.
 At this time one of the most rabid opponents of Freemasonry, Father Juan Tusquets Terrats, began to work for the Nationalists with the task of exposing masons.
 One of his close associates was Franco's personal chaplain, and over the next two years, these two men assembled a huge index of 80,000 suspected masons, even though there were little more than 5,000 masons in Spain.
 The lodge building in Cordoba was burnt, the Masonic Temple of Santa Cruz de Tenerife in the Canary Islands was confiscated and transformed into the headquarters of the Falange, and another was shelled by artillery.
 In Salamanca thirty members of one lodge were shot, including a priest.
-Similar atrocities occurred across the country: fifteen masons were shot in Logrono, seventeen in Ceuta, thirty-three in Algeciras, and thirty in Valladolid, among them the Civil Governor.
-Few towns escaped the carnage as Freemasons in Lugo, Zamora, Cadiz and Granada were brutally rounded up and shot, and in Seville, the entire membership of several lodges were butchered.
+Similar atrocities occurred across the country: fifteen masons were shot in Logroño, seventeen in Ceuta, thirty-three in Algeciras, and thirty in Valladolid, among them the Civil Governor.
+Few towns escaped the carnage as Freemasons in Lugo, Zamora, Cádiz and Granada were brutally rounded up and shot, and in Seville, the entire membership of several lodges were butchered.
 The slightest suspicion of being a mason was often enough to earn a place in a firing squad, and the blood-letting was so fierce that, reportedly, some masons were even hurled into working engines of steam trains.
 By 16 December 1937, according to the annual masonic assembly held in Madrid, all masons that had not escaped from the areas under nationalist control had been murdered.